eqlabs/zksync-state-reconstruct/README.md

 Usage: state-reconstruct <COMMAND>

 Commands:
-  reconstruct  Reconstruct L2 state from a source query        Query the local storage, and optionally, return a JSON-payload of the data help         Print this message or the help of the given subcommand(s)
+  download          Download L2 state from L1 to JSON file reconstruct       Reconstruct L2 state from a source query             Query the local storage, and optionally, return a JSON-payload of the data prepare-snapshot export-snapshot help              Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help